 While setting up TikTok Pixel can be relatively straightforward, there are some common issues that may arise.
 Here are some tips for troubleshooting common issues with TikTok Pixel setup:

-• Pixel not firing: If your Pixel isn’t firing, it may be due to incorrect installation of the Pixel code.
-Make sure you’ve correctly installed the Pixel code in the header of your website’s HTML code or integrated the SDK for your app.
-You can use the TikTok Pixel Helper to check if your Pixel is firing correctly.
+- Pixel not firing: If the Pixel isn’t firing, it may be due to incorrect installation.
+Ensure the code is placed in the header of your website or the SDK is integrated into your app.
+Use the TikTok Pixel Helper to verify.

 Final Word